ials/seminario2/README.md

 - Task:
   - Edit your third chapter
-  - Review & edit your chapters 1 & 2
+  - Review your chapters 1 & 2

 ### Semana 14 a 18 de noviembre